 - there should be an increased safety focus when temporary workers are placed in high-risk industries such as agriculture, construction, and manufacturing.

-Several states, including Massachusetts, California and Illinois, have established Right‐to‐Know laws to inform temporary workers of their rights under the Workers’ Compensation system, such as the right to proper training as well as workers’ comp benefits if injured on the job, the researchers noted.
+Several states have established Right‐to‐Know laws to inform temporary workers of their rights under the Workers’ Compensation system, such as the right to proper training as well as workers’ comp benefits if injured on the job, the researchers noted.

 Temporary Staffing Covered by Workers’ Compensation in N.C.